-This chapter provides the reflections of a principal of a small law firm who has successfully developed an effective pro bono practice.
+This chapter captures the reflections of a principal from a boutique law firm which has successfully developed an effective pro bono practice.

-Small firms1 and sole practitioners make a significant pro bono contribution, with many individual practitioners and smaller firms traditionally undertaking pro bono work as part of their daily practice and many individual lawyers from small firms volunteering at community legal centres.
-Some undertake pro bono matters that are referred to them through PBROs.
+Small firms and sole practitioners can often make significant pro bono contributions, with many individual practitioners and smaller firms traditionally undertaking pro bono work as part of their daily practice and many individual lawyers from small firms volunteering at community legal centres.

-However, given that the capacity of small firms to take on pro bono legal work is generally more limited than that of larger firms, different considerations need to be taken into account.
-Some of the other challenges likely to affect small firms in particular include:
+The practical reality, however, is that the capacity of small firms to take on pro bono legal work is generally more limited than that of larger firms.
+In light of this, specific considerations need to be taken into account in relation to pro bono matters, including:

-- having less flexibility to find capacity to undertake pro bono legal work;
+- having less flexibility and team members to find capacity to undertake pro bono legal work;

-- being less resourced to perform a means and merits assessment, especially when they receive a large volume of pro bono requests.2
+- being less resourced to perform a means and merits assessment, especially when receiving a large volume of pro bono requests.

 1.16.1 PLANNING — STRATEGY, STRUCTURE AND PROCESSES